Tattoodo/streaming-graphics-for-fb/README.md

-# streaming likes
+# streaming graphics

-## Installation

-    npm install

-to install Express, AngularJS and other dependencies

 ### Run the dashboard

-first run the NodeJS program
+Run the NodeJS program.
+(On first run, it will automatically install dependencies via `npm install`, it might take a short while)

     npm start

+### Run in Chrome App Mode

-then, in a new terminal, start chrome in app mode with this command (for Mac OS)
+If necessary, you can run this thing in App Mode - without address bar.
+Start chrome in app mode with this command (in a new Terminal tab) (for Mac OS)

     /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --app=http://localhost.studio42.dk:8080